 Gray squirrels are known to build leaf platforms on branches of trees during summer, where they like to sit and watch the world go by.

 When you are in Victoria, you should make a trip to Beacon Hill Park.
 The gray squirrels there are quite friendly and will eat right out of your hand.
 I was there a few years back, before my knee operation.
-I had one run up my leg and sit on the top of my leg brace.
+I had one run up my leg and sat on the top of my leg brace.
 As he sat there eating my offers of treats, I heard the clicking of many cameras.

 I look at where the sounds were coming from and saw that a tour bus had just let a large group of young Asian girls off the bus.
 They were all taking photos of this dear little squirrel.
 I would suspect that he is quite famous in their home country now.